dansand/Python/part1/lists.md

 > *   Create and index lists of simple values.

 A list is a way to store many values.
-Unlike NumPy arrays,
-lists are built into the language (so we don't have to load a library to use them).
+Lists are built into the language (so we don't have to load a library to use them).

 We create a list by putting values inside square brackets:

 ~~~ {.python}